oracle-livelabs/database-maa/zdm-physical-online-with-backup/zdm-host-provision/zdm-host-provision.md

 3. Copy the private SSH key to ZDM host.

-   Copy the SSH private key generated in earlier lab to ZDM service host under zdmuser home (/home/zdmuser).
+   Copy the SSH private key generated in lab 1 to ZDM service host under **zdmuser** home (/home/zdmuser).

    Please note that you are using same private key and public key pair for source database compute , target DB System and ZDM host in this lab.